Skip to main content

 #AspectStatusGapPriority

-3Indicators and thresholds documentedPartially — GP-020 has 25% threshold; PMCF has clinical thresholdsPMS Plan should consolidate all indicators/thresholds in one place rather than scattering across documentsMedium
+3Indicators and thresholds documentedPartially: GP-020 has 25% threshold; PMCF has clinical thresholdsPMS Plan should consolidate all indicators/thresholds in one place and cite the exact PMCF acceptance criteria wordingMedium

 4Art.
 87 sub-clauses traceabilityExists in GP-004 but PMS Plan doesn't reference specific sub-clausesPMS Plan should explicitly map Art.
 87 sub-clauses 1, 2, 7, 8, 9, 11 to the relevant SOP sectionsHigh